chafey/dicom-parser-rs/README.md

 * Consider making a cancelled parse resumable?
 Should work given that the parser is streaming capable
 * Add P10StreamParser which provides a simplified interface for stream parsing by buffering data from incomplete parses
-* Add a handler that aggregates mutliple data callbacks into a single buffer (requires change to make data streamble first)
+* Consider adding a Handler that aggregates mutliple data callbacks into a single buffer

 ## Refactorings